-description (where required) special category information is stored Timetable variation and Candidate name Candidate number Candidate address To be retained indefinitely for JCQ inspection purposes.
-Candidate number services file for relevant academic ACE staff.
+Overnight supervision description (where required) Copy of JCQ form What personal/ special category data is/may be contained in the information Candidate name information is stored In Exams Only accessible by To be retained variation and Candidate number Candidate address Sharepoint ACE staff indefinitely for JCQ inspection purposes. confirmation of candidate consent information for an EAR or ATS Candidate name Candidate number Candidate results information services file for relevant ACE staff.
 Only shared with CD and DH/Head of Centre.
 RoR consent to be retained for at least six months following the outcome of the enquiry or any subsequent appeal.
-ATS consent to be retained for at least six months from the date consent given. requests/outcome information copies of information Candidate name Candidate number Candidate results information services file for relevant academic ACE staff.
-Only shared with CD and DH/Head of Retained for at least six months following the outcome of the enquiry or any subsequent appeal.
-Post-results services: scripts provided by ATS service 177 8 Candidate name Candidate number - ACE staff. n/a returned to the requester after the post- results period is complete the centre by the awarding body.
-Candidate results information securely stored (including any electronic versions) and not edited in any way or disposed of until after the awarding body deadline.
-Information type Information What personal/ Where information is How information Retention period description (where required) data is/may be contained in the information stored is protected Post-results services: tracking logs A log tracking to resolution all post- results service requests submitted to awarding bodies.
-Candidate name Candidate number Candidate results information ACE staff.
+ATS consent to be retained for at least six months from the date consent given. requests/outcome information relating to a post- Candidate name Candidate number Candidate results information services file for relevant ACE staff.
+Only shared with CD and DH/Head of Retained for at least six months following the outcome of the enquiry or any subsequent appeal. scripts provided by ATS . , Candidate name Candidate number - n/a returned to the requester after the post-results period is complete

+, Candidate results information securely stored (including any electronic versions) and not edited in any way or disposed of until after the awarding body deadline.
+Information type description (where required) What personal/ special category data is/may be contained in the information Where information is stored How information is protected Retention period Post-results services: tracking logs results service requests submitted Candidate name Candidate number Candidate results information Post-results services file for relevant academic year ACE staff.
 Retained for at least six months following the outcome of the enquiry or any subsequent appeal.
-Private candidate information , , Candidate name, address, candidate number, email, phone number, date of birth and gender ACE staff.
+Private candidate information copy information relating to private candidates' entries.
+Candidate name, address, candidate number, email, phone number, date of birth and gender In Exams Sharepoint > Entries ACE staff.
 To be retained until the deadline for RoRs or the resolution of any outstanding enquiries/appeals for the relevant exam's series.
-Resolving clashes information Any information relating to the resolution of a candidate's clash of exam papers or a timetable variation.
-Candidate name, candidate number In Exams Sharepoint > Entries ACE staff.
+Resolving clashes information ' Candidate name, candidate number In Exams Sharepoint > Entries ACE staff.
 To be retained until the deadline for RoRs or the resolution of any outstanding enquiries/appeals for the relevant exams' series.
-Results information Broadsheets of results summarising candidate final grades by subject by exam series.
-Candidate name, candidate number, DOB, gender, result information ACE staff.
+Results information results summarising Candidate name, candidate number, DOB, gender, result information • ACE staff.
 Records for current year plus previous 6 years to be retained as a minimum.